Adventure Capital Challenge FAQs

 We are asking alumni to limit to one application per person.
 This is to ensure that everyone receives the same opportunity to participate.
 While everyone has multiple passions, we encourage you to focus on the one passion that has ignited your imagination.

-Once participants are selected, we do our best to reach out through the Booth network to identify great mentors.
-We have found that the best outcomes result from the participant and the ACC team working together to identify and approach mentors.
-We expect to work jointly to find the right match and participants are encouraged to think about potential mentors in their network.
+Once participants are selected, we do our best to reach out through the Booth network to identify great coaches.
+We have found that the best outcomes result from the participant and the ACC team working together to identify and approach coaches.
+We expect to work jointly to find the right match and participants are encouraged to think about potential coaches in their network.

-We may not always find mentors with domain-area expertise.
-In those cases, we will identify mentors who can help think through the creative process of embarking on a new and challenging adventure.
+We may not always find coaches with domain-area expertise.
+In those cases, we will identify coaches who can help think through the creative process of embarking on a new and challenging adventure.

 What is expected of me if I’m selected?

-If you are selected, three things are expected of you:
+If you are selected, four things are expected of you:

 Pursue the vision that you outlined in the application

-Collaborate with the ACC team to identify and approach a mentor
+Collaborate with the ACC team to identify and approach a coach

 Connect periodically with the ACC team to reflect on you progress, with the goal of sharing the ups-and-downs of embarking on a new creative endeavour